 NON-PROFIT FINANCE & OPERATIONS interns have a bird's-eye view of the organization and contribute to supporting day-to-day office management, which includes record-keeping, managing office space, tracking payment requests and maintaining physical and digital finance files.
 Interns gain knowledge in our hiring, on-boarding and off-boarding processes for staff and assist in preparation and setup.
-Interns are exposed to our accounting software, Quickbooks, and learn about billing, invoicing, monthly petty cash, postage and credit card reconciliations.
+Interns learn our accounting software, Quickbooks, and assist in billing, invoicing, monthly petty cash, postage and credit card reconciliations.
 Interns will also have the opportunity to learn more about LMCC's budgeting process and support in data entry and manipulation as part of financial document preparation.
 Ideal candidates are knowledgeable in Microsoft Office, especially Excel and interested in nonprofit finance and administration.
 Ideal candidates are detail-oriented, possesses good time management and organizational skills, and are comfortable representing LMCC to the public and on the phone.

 INSTITUTIONAL GIVING & GOVERNMENT RELATIONS interns conduct research for resource development efforts in foundations, corporations, government agencies, and affiliated individuals as assigned.
 Interns assist in identifying recommendations for program outcome tracking and evaluation, collecting and organizing program outcome data from internal departments, and assessing donor recognition strategies in the arts and social service sectors.
 Interns support the Institutional Giving & Government Relations Manager in preparing narratives for grant reports and supporting materials for proposals as well as in creating and updating institutional prospect and funder records in our Salesforce database.
 Interns provide support in maintaining database records and department’s administrative systems.
-Ideal candidates are curious and eager to learn, highly organized, possess critical-thinking skills, and have excellent writing and communication skills.
+Ideal candidates are curious and eager to learn, highly organized, a self-starter, possess critical-thinking skills, and have excellent writing and communication skills.

 EVENTS: Ideal for those interested in event management.